rickfindlater/rickfindlater.github.io/collections/_projects/hatch-website-optimisation.md

 ### Step two - Designing experiments

-To start off with, we designed a series of multivariate tests in order to test our theories on improvements.
-These ranged from simple wording changes to the main navigation and other CTA’s, through to designing completely new content blocks to insert into different pages.
+To start off with, we ran some workshops with members of the wider product team to come up with some ideas for improvements.
+We then designed a series of multivariate tests in order to test these ideas.
+These ranged from simple wording changes in the main navigation and CTA buttoms, through to designing completely new content blocks to insert into different pages.

 We used Google Optimise to implement these tests which enabled us to move faster outside of the usual product delivery process.
-Each experiment would be run for a minimum of two weeks and results were recorded both inside Google Optimise as well as Google Analytics.
+Each experiment would be run for a minimum of two weeks and results were recorded both inside Google Optimise as well as in Google Analytics.

 ### Step three - Implementing results